 Rhiannon Osborne Tonner is in her final year of UCL studying Natural Sciences.
-She interned in Bali on a month long Start Me Up UX Internship.
+She interned on a month long Start Me Up UX Internship.

 Has anyone ever told you that University days are the best days of your life?
 I’m confident they’ve never taken a year out.

 Taking a gap year before starting my degree was, to-date, the best decision I’ve ever made.

 Finishing high school, I was burnt out.
 I was exhausted from spending years grinding away, working towards my end goal of getting into a good school.
 There I was, having achieved that goal and I was so exhausted I could barely be excited by the prospect.

 Primarily it gave me a year where I didn’t put pressure on myself.
 A year to relax and recuperate.
 It allowed me to breathe.
 Then when I eventually did start school, I started re-energized with a new drive to take on the challenge.